National

 Soon after the decision, petitions were filed at the Supreme Court, challenging the move, arguing that establishing the capital in Godawari would require clearing forest land.
 The petitioners, Manish Kumar Shrestha and Devi Kumari Joshi, claimed the decision would destroy a biological corridor.

 The case remains under consideration, according to Thekendra Prasad Joshi, the province’s attorney general.
-He said the court didn't bar the implementation of the decision after preliminary hearings, but the case has seen little progress since.

 Meanwhile, no government has taken decisive steps to implement the capital plan.
 Lawmakers briefly raised the issue in the provincial assembly last year, but it was not pursued further.
 Lawmaker Shiva Singh Oli argued that reluctance to implement the decision had stalled progress and called for an alternative location if necessary.

-The government is now considering a 13-bigha (8.8 hectares) area spanning the Chief Minister’s Office and the Drinking Water Office in Dhangadhi as a possible site.
+The government is now considering a 13 bigha (8.8 hectares) area spanning the chief minister’s office and the Drinking Water Office in Dhangadhi as a possible site.

 At present, the ruling coalition of Congress and CPN-UML does not command a two-thirds majority, meaning support from opposition parties would be necessary.